cyrilondon/rover-project/README.md

 ##### Application Services

  An `Application Service` is inside the domain boundary and acts as a facade between the client and the domain.
 Its responsibilities, among others are:
-  - to map the `Commands` objects received from the outside world to the objects/arguments understood by the model and to start the execution of the domain logic.
+  - to map the [ApplicationCommand](src/main/java/com/game/domain/application/command/ApplicationCommand.java) objects, i.e. the instructions received from the outside world to the objects understood by the model and to start the execution of the domain logic by calling the `Domain Services`.
-  - to acts as a service orchestration by integrating two or more domain services.
+  - to acts as a service orchestration by integrating two or more `Domain Services`.
-  - to register the required event subscribers (in case of event-driven applications).
+  - to register the required `Event Subscribers` (in case of event-driven applications).
   - to provide security and transaction management (not covered here).

- In our case the [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) represents our single Application Service and represents the bridge between the File Adapter and the domain.
+ In our case the [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) represents our single `Application Service` and represents the bridge between the File Adapter and the domain.

- Below is an extract of the GameServiceImpl's method to initialize a Rover:
+ Below is an extract of the GameServiceImpl's method to initialize a rover:

- - it takes a [InitializeRoverCommand](src/main/java/com/game/domain/application/command/InitializeRoverCommand.java) and will map this command object to meaningful services arguments, like the rover id and the number of moves
+ - it takes a [InitializeRoverCommand](src/main/java/com/game/domain/application/command/InitializeRoverCommand.java) and will map this command object to meaningful services arguments, like the rover id and the number of moves.

- - it registers an event subscriber to handle a Domain Event of type `RoverMovedEvent`
+ - it registers an `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event.DomainEvent.java) of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/RoverMovedEvent.java)

- - it registers another event subscriber to handle a Domain Event of type `RoverMovedWithExceptionEvent`
+ - it registers another `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event.DomainEvent.java)  of type [RoverMovedWithExceptionEvent](src/main/java/com/game/domain/model/event/RoverMovedWithExceptionEvent.java)

- -  it finally delegates the action to move the rover to the `RoverService` a certain number of times.
+ - it finally delegates the action to move the rover a certain number of times to the [RoverServiceImpl](src/main/java/com/game/domain/model/RoverServiceImpl.java).

  ```java